Colorado Divorce Law: Adultery

 The courts will do their best to split your marital property fairly between you and your spouse without consideration of marital misconduct.
 The only potential exception to this rule is if the adulterous spouse squandered marital property while having an affair.
 Here, courts might adjust the property division process to reflect the value of the marital property your spouse squandered on lavish gifts, luxurious trips, and expensive hotel rooms.

 Marital misconduct or infidelity doesn’t affect one’s ability to be a good parent.
-Some spouses don’t except a bigger portion of the marital estate because of infidelity.
+Some spouses don’t accept a bigger portion of the marital estate because of infidelity.
 Instead, they want to limit their spouse’s access to their shared children.
 Many spouses see child custody as the best way to punish their cheating spouse.